strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/functions.md

 CRON tasks allow you to schedule jobs (arbitrary functions) for execution at specific dates, with optional recurrence rules.
 It only uses a single timer at any given time (rather than reevaluating upcoming jobs every second/minute).

-This feature is powered by [`node-schedule`](https://www.npmjs.com/package/node-schedule) node modules.
-Check it for more information.
+This feature is powered by the [`node-schedule`](https://www.npmjs.com/package/node-schedule) package.

 :::caution
 Make sure the `enabled` cron config is set to `true` in `./config/server.js` file.